aspector247/message-queue/README.md

 Choose Add package from Git url: https://github.com/aspector247/message-queue.git

+Find the Message Queue package and rename the folder Samples to Samples~ This is necessary until I create a github action to automatically change this file name.
 Import Samples folder

 Open the Sample Scene - you may be prompted to install Text Mesh Pro Essentials that exist in the scene.